sheehui/tp/docs/UserGuide.md

 Remove an existing policy from the current client you are viewing.
 You must be in the `Policies` tab.

 * Removes the liability at the specified `INDEX`.
-* The index refers to the position of the policy you want to delete starting from the first row.
+* The index refers to the index number shown in the displayed policy list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Format: `remove INDEX`